hmil/RosHTTP/README.md

 request.send().map(response => println(response.body))
 ```

-When you `send()` a request, you get a `Future[HttpResponse]` which resolves to
+When you `send()` a request, you get a `Future` which resolves to
-an HttpResponse if everything went fine or fails with an HttpException if a
+a SimpleHttpResponse if everything went fine or fails with a HttpNetworkException if a
-network error occurred or if a statusCode > 400 was received.
+network error occurred or with a HttpResponseException if a statusCode > 400 was received.
 When applicable, the response body of a failed request can be read:

 <!--- test: "Error handling" -->